Johannesburg Travel Guide

 The more diverse the culture, the more determined I was!

-My modes of transport included anything that would get me to where I wanted to go, and included most of the more common ones, such as hitchhiking, bicycle, motorbike, train, plane, bus, car, ferry and 4×4 and a couple of the less common ones such as a guard’s van (caboose), a makoro, a number of huge intercontinental trucks and a dhow!
+My modes of transport, in addition to hitch-hiking, included anything that would get me to where I wanted to go, and included most of the more common ones such as bicycle, motorbike, train, plane, bus, car, ferry and 4×4 and a couple of the less common ones such as a guard’s van (caboose), a makoro, a number of huge intercontinental trucks and a dhow!

 Married 25 years ago, my wife Pam, who like me loves what Africa has to offer, and I still do a lot of travelling to those remote parts of Southern Africa.